Archaeology of Australia: Research and investigations

 There is controversy over where the first Australian Aboriginal and Torres Strait Islander people originated.
-Both of the two main theories postulate that the first settlers were fully modern humans.
+Both of the two main theories postulate that the first settlers were fully anatomically modern humans.
 Asian genetic studies have demonstrated that there are similarities between Australian Aboriginal and Torres Strait Islander people, Melanesians and Indians.
 However, the suggested date of 60,000 years ago for initial settlement is quite early when compared to other areas of the world.
-This may suggest that the Australian Aboriginal and Torres Strait Islander population derive from an early African population which migrated along the south coast of Asia, at a much faster rate than other populations migrating across the continents of the Holocene.
+This may suggest that the Australian Aboriginal and Torres Strait Islander populations derive from an early African population which migrated along the south coast of Asia, at a much faster rate than other populations migrating across the continents of the Holocene.

 The first settlement of Australia most likely occurred during the last glacial maximum.
 During this time Australia, New Guinea, the Aru Islands, and Tasmania were joined as a single land mass called Sahul.
 The south-east Asian continent and islands were also joined as a single land mass called Sunda.
-It is theorised that the first Australians crossed the sea between Sahul and Sunda about 60,000 to 40,000 years ago.
+It is theorized that the first Australians crossed the sea between Sahul and Sunda about 60,000 to 40,000 years ago.
 Other dates have been suggested, and this timeframe is not seen as conclusive.
 Sunda and Sahul had a permanent water-crossing, meaning that the first Australian Aboriginal and Torres Strait Islander people had to make a crossing on the open sea (see Wallace Line).

 Sahul is important in that in the past Australia (including Tasmania) was not an isolated continent, but was joined with New Guinea and the Aru Islands.
 New Guinea and the Aru Islands have also been the focus of archaeological investigations by Australian researchers.